morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-8/Notes.md

 \* You might ask, "why not use a normal Go binary instead of a Docker image?"
 The answer is simple: Docker images can be put in docker-compose.yml files and can be deployed using Kubernetes.
 The same is not true about Go binaries.

+\* If you want a program with watching metrics, such program should definitely have at least two goroutines: one for running the HTTP server and another one for collecting the metrics.
+Usually, the HTTP server is on the goroutine that runs the main() function and the metric collection happens in a user-defined goroutine.